tdeekens/flopflip/readme.md

 **Different adapters allow for different configurations:**

-Please note that all adapters accept a `user: TUser` which has an optional `key` of type string.
+Please note that most adapters accept a `user: TUser` which has an optional `key` of type string.
 This `user` attribute can be used by each adapter to identify a user uniquely.
-Some adapters which require a `user.key` will generate a uuid whenever no `key` is passed.
+The LaunchDarkly adapter uses `context: LDContext` instead of `user` (see below).

 _1. The `@flopflip/launchdarkly-adapter` accepts_

+- `context`: The LaunchDarkly context (`LDContext`) used to identify the user (note: this adapter uses `context` instead of `user`)
 - `sdk.clientSideId`: The client side id of LaunchDarkly
 - `sdk.clientOptions`: additional options to be passed to the underlying SDK
 - `flags`: defaulting to `null` to subscribe only to specific flags.
 Helpful when not wanting to subscribe to all flags to utilise LaunchDarkly's automatic flag archiving functionality
 - `cacheMode`: defaulting to `null` to change application of cached flags
   - The value can be `eager` to indicate that remote values should have effect immediately
   - The value can be `lazy` to indicate that values should be updated in the cache but only be applied once the adapter is configured again
-- `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just re-throw an error during initialization
+- `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter should re-throw an error during initialization
 - `flagsUpdateDelayMs`: defaulting to `0` to debounce the flag update subscription
+- `initializationTimeout`: defaulting to `2` (seconds) to set the timeout for `waitForInitialization`

 _2. The `@flopflip/splitio-adapter` accepts_